 Instructions

-• Once all bagels have been boiled, move the pan into the oven on the center rack and bake for about 16-18 minutes or until the bagels are a rich golden brown color.
+- Once all bagels have been boiled, move the pan into the oven on the center rack and bake for about 17-22 minutes or until the bagels are done.
+Bagels will be ready and lightly golden at 16-17 minutes and you can remove them, or you can let them stay in the oven and get a rich golden color.
+The level of browning is personal preference – Personally I like them around the 19 minute mark.